TimoKellerMath/QuadraticPoints/README.md

 The repository consists of the following files and folders:

+- **Additional_examples** (folder).
+This folder contains additional example computations that do not form part of the paper.
 - **Classical_Chabauty** (folder).
 This folder contains code for perfoming classical Chabauty computations.
 - **Output_files** (folder).
 Contains all output files for tha 'rank 0' and 'Atkin-Lehner sieve' levels as well as the output of the verifications file.
 - `AL_sieve.m` Main file for the 'Atkin-Lehner sieve' method.
 Performs the computations.